Four Seasons: Variations in American Vitalist Film Comedy

 The scenes with his closest attendants following “I’ll Walk with God” sung at his grandfather’s bier symbolically demonstrate that Karl has indeed learned how to exhibit warmth and charm.
 And more he has learned to be an extremely fit and eligible king almost anywhere—whether on the battlefield, in the palace, or in the beer garden.
 He has become a king who desires to understand his people, who desires to help them where they are, who desires to build something in them that he can only build with them.
 He now has the warmth and charm to ingratiate—put grace into—his people, not just to ingratiate himself with his people.

 Self-sacrifice is a fairly routine aspect of kingship—freedom is a luxury no king, not just Karl, can afford.
-But Karl must now face this duty, not just as a king, but as a man, a man who can enjoy the middle-class exuberance of the middle class symbolized by the Westphalians, a man who has risked his life for his personal honor, not just for the honor of the state, a man who has learned to stand on his own integrity not to stand on his political superiority.
+But Karl must now face this duty, not just as a king, but as a man, a man who can enjoy the exuberance of the middle class symbolized by the Westphalians, a man who has risked his life for his personal honor, not just for the honor of the state, a man who has learned to stand on his own integrity not to stand on his political superiority.

-The man of such high idealism and such human achievement unsurprisingly finds it easy, impulsively easy to order the train to Nordhausen stopped at Heidelberg.
+The man of such high idealism and such human achievement unsurprisingly finds it easy, impulsively easy to order the train to Nordhausen to stop at Heidelberg.
 And king that he is, with Prussian duty still one of his finest qualities, he smoothly admits immediately to Kathie that he is on his way to be married.

 But then he falters and gives in to his own self-immolating imaginings, claiming Kathie as his one love.